Activity Introduction

 Learning intentions:

-• Students are able to effectively research scientific and geographical issues.
+• be able to effectively research scientific and geographical issues

-• Students are able to communicate scientific and geographical information to their peers.
+• be able to communicate scientific and geographical information to their peers

 • Evaluate sources for their reliability and usefulness and select, collect and record relevant geographical data and information, using ethical protocols, from appropriate primary and secondary sources (ACHGS048)